gopalyadav-ai/AI-Enhanced-Sentiment-Analysis/README.md

 ## Machine Learning Models

-Two classical Machine Learning algorithms were implemented.
+I used two traditional Machine Learning models for sentiment classification.

-### 1. Logistic Regression
+### Logistic Regression

-Logistic Regression was used as a classification model to predict whether a review belongs to the positive or negative sentiment class.
+Logistic Regression was used as one of the baseline classification models to predict whether a review is positive or negative.

-### 2. Multinomial Naive Bayes
+### Multinomial Naive Bayes

-Multinomial Naive Bayes is commonly used for text classification because it works well with text features such as TF-IDF representations.
+Multinomial Naive Bayes is commonly used for text classification.
+It was used with the TF-IDF features generated from the review text.

 ---

 ## Deep Learning Models

-Three Deep Learning architectures were implemented.
+I also tested three recurrent neural network models.

-### 1. Simple RNN
+### Simple RNN

-A Simple Recurrent Neural Network was used to process sequential text data.
+A Simple Recurrent Neural Network was used to process the review as a sequence of words.

-### 2. Bidirectional RNN
+### Bidirectional RNN

-A Bidirectional RNN processes the sequence in both forward and backward directions, allowing the model to use information from both directions of the sequence.
+The Bidirectional RNN processes the sequence in both directions.
+This allows the model to use information from both the previous and following parts of the sequence.

-### 3. GRU
+### GRU

-A Gated Recurrent Unit (GRU) was implemented as another recurrent architecture for sequence-based sentiment classification.
+A Gated Recurrent Unit (GRU) was also used for sentiment classification.
+GRU is another type of recurrent neural network that can handle sequential data.

-### Common Architecture
+### Common Deep Learning Architecture

-The Deep Learning models use:
+The Deep Learning models used the following basic setup:

 * Embedding layer
 * 64-dimensional embedding representation